shashank3959/me759-final-project/README.md

 CUDA Accelerated Implementation of Naive Bayes and it’s variants

 ## Data Preprocessing Step
-We used [IMDb movie review dataset](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) and we preprocess the text data into suitable format such as onehot and bag of words models using Python packages such as NLTK and scikit-learn.
+We used [IMDb movie review dataset](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) and preprocessed the text data into suitable format such as onehot and bag of words models using Python packages such as NLTK and scikit-learn.
 In order to run the python script in Euler, open python.sh file and change the algoID variable as follows,

 1: GaussianNB <br>
 2: BernoulliNB <br>